OpenDevICON/opendevicon/docs/testBasicToken.md

 Now re-execute the block to check the balance of deployer and caller address.
 5 tokens will be transferred to the random address from deployer address.

 CONGRATULATIONS!
 You have successfully created a token in ICON blockchain, and transferred fund from one address to another address!
+The transfer of tokens can be viewed from [here](https://bicon.tracker.solidwallet.io/tokentransfers)